bb-wg02/cal-cap/README.md

 Therefore, **this project moves to a more granular sentence-based approach rather than a '15-second chunk' based approach.** While sentence block prediction is a more challenging task, if successful, it makes it a more useful result, especially if by using feature engineering and XGBoost, the system can produce an end result that is still 89% F1 macro score or higher.

-### Findings Summary
+## Findings Summary
 #### A straight forward 4% (F1 macro) overall improvement is possible in the Cal Capstone project approach.

 - Most of the overall 4% improvement is due to feature engineering.

-#### An additional 5% improvement (total 9%) is possible in the Cal Capstone project approach but it is likely hard to achieve this in practice
+#### An additional 5% improvement (total 9%) is possible in the Cal Capstone project approach but it is likely difficult to achieve this gain in practice
 - If the training data exposes the actual ground truth category of the previous sentence and its relevant derived columns (e.g.,'Number of Sentence Since Sports Broadcast') to the current sentence prediction, then the F1 score jumps to 98% from 93%.
 - However, in a real-time system the corrected label feedback loop would not be that immediate - could not get the actual previous sentence category in under a second.